GiulioDiberardino/subnet-sorter/README.md

 ## Technologies

+## Development Approach

+This project was developed as a practical networking and cybersecurity learning project.

+The application was built using an AI-assisted development workflow with Lovable.
+The generated implementation was reviewed, tested and validated against IPv4 subnetting rules and edge cases.

+The subnet calculation logic is isolated from the user interface and covered by automated unit tests using Vitest.

 - React 19 + TypeScript (strict mode)
 - TanStack Start / TanStack Router
 - Tailwind CSS v4 (design tokens in `src/styles.css`)